Transparent dark purple Travel Guide by Insurte logo

 Schengen Visa Proof of Accommodations: What to Know

-Proof of accommodation for Schengen visas is one of the key requirements for your application.
 But what exactly does that mean?
 What qualifies?
-Do you need to book a hotel in advance?
+Do you need to book a hotel in advance, or can you stay with a friend?

 When you're applying for a Schengen visa, proof of accommodation is mandatory.
-You must include proof that you have somewhere to stay when you apply.
+When you submit your visa application, you have to include proof that you have somewhere to stay.

-While there aren’t strict guidelines on the type of accommodations you have to choose, it is required to show proof.
-The following accommodations are generally acceptable, provided you have the right proof:
+While there aren’t strict guidelines on the type of accommodations you have to choose, you are required to show proof.
+The following accommodation types are generally acceptable, provided you have the right proof:

 • Staying with a family member or friend.